nodejs/node/deps/v8/benchmarks/README.txt

 Changes from Version 4 to Version 5
 ===================================

-Removed duplicate line in random seed code.
+Removed duplicate line in random seed code, and changed the name of the Object.prototype.inherits function in the DeltaBlue benchmark to inheritsFrom to avoid name clashes when running in Chromium with extensions enabled.